muratk5n/thirdwave/en/README.md

 ---

-That whole Polish jet deal talk was a total chaos
+That whole Polish jet deal talk was just sad

 ---